-The Movement in Reserves Statement reported on page 20 shows the general reserves held by the SCTS as at 31 March 2023.
+The Movement in Reserves Statement reported on page 20 shows the general reserves held by the SCTS as at 31 March 2024.
 The reduction in concessionary travel demand since March 2020 has resulted in reduced costs to the Scheme especially in 2020/2021 and 2021/2022.
-Patronage has begun to recover in 2022/2023 however at a level which is still 30% less than pre-Covid levels.
-Subsequently, the Scheme has built up a level of reserves which allows the Scheme to continue sustainably in the short term,
+Patronage has recovered in 2023/2024 in part due to the Scotrail off peak pilot, but with reimbursement levels being restricted to ensure the Scheme was not adversely affected by the Scotrail trial.
+The Scheme has built up a level of reserves which allows the Scheme to continue sustainably in the short term.

-In light of reduced patronage and operator reimbursement in 2022/23, £0.429 million was added to reserves.
+In light of reduced operator reimbursement in 2023/24, £0.085 million was added to reserves.
 Reserves are necessary to ensure the longer term viability and sustainability of the Scheme at a time of uncertainty, with regard to potential reduced funding from member local authorities, anticipated fare increases and levels of demand for travel.
-This has enabled the Scheme to build up its reserves, with the reserve balance at 31 March 2023 of £5.025m.
+This has enabled the Scheme to build up its reserves, with the reserve balance at 31 March 2024 of £5.110m.